-I always find it interesting that every spring my active/athletic clients start the yearly ritual of bemoaning the fact that they are aging.
-I suspect it occurs this time of year because this is when we start crawling out of our winter caves and challenge our fitness levels with gardening, marathons and spring cleaning.
+I always find it interesting that every spring, my active/athletic clients start the yearly ritual of bemoaning the fact that they are aging.
+I suspect it occurs this time of year because this is when we start crawling out of our winter caves and challenge our fitness levels with gardening, marathons, and spring cleaning.
 We realize we may have become complacent and accepted less challenging levels of performance.
-This is true for clients and for us.
-Spring is therefore an ideal time to assess what needs sprucing up in our lives and especially in our practice.
+This is true for clients and us.
+Spring is, therefore, an ideal time to assess what needs sprucing up in our lives and especially in our practice.

 I am not the only one in this profession who has found the need to shake things up and strive for better results.
 Thank goodness that many of these therapists have published their successful strategies and shared them through workshops.
 Continuing education has kept me on my toes and increased my ability to address clients’ issues with different tools instead of being stuck in the same old protocols and options.
-Now I can add Pintrest to my educational and inspirational tools.
-I know Jean addressed Pintrest in a recent blog and I want to reiterate the significance of it now.
-A lot of people use it as a way to market themselves, which is great, but I have been really benefiting from it in a different way.
-It has opened up a whole new way to participate in our community and be exposed to education, business tips, problem solving and inspiration.
+Now I can add Pinterest to my educational and inspirational tools.
+I know Jean addressed Pinterest in a recent blog, and I want to reiterate its significance now.
+Many people use it for marketing themselves, which is great, but I have benefited from it differently.
+It has opened up a whole new way to participate in our community and be exposed to education, business tips, problem-solving, and inspiration.

 Since the advent of the internet and specifically YouTube, we can get at least a taste of all kinds of techniques and modalities.
 The problem was there was so much out there that you easily get overwhelmed.
-Now with professionals like me (spakamper), who view and only post on Pintrest what we find useful for ourselves, you at least get some filtering of sites that are purely predatory.
-I have found that with a little dedicated time I can quickly review information through blogs, video, infographs and pictures.
-I am still working on my filing system of these resources – but the benefit has already showed up in the treatment room to my clients delight.
-I have boards (folders) on general wellness topics, client education, stretches, techniques, equipment, etc. I also have boards that I am starting to build on about specific techniques to use as quick reviews when I have down time, educators to check out for future workshop attendance, and of course ideas for my blogs and workshop development.
+Now with professionals like me (spakamper), who view and only post on Pinterest what we find useful for ourselves, you at least get some filtering of sites that are purely predatory.
+I have found that I can quickly review information through blogs, videos, infographics, and pictures with a little dedicated time.
+I am still working on my filing system of these resources – but the benefit has already shown up in the treatment room to my client's delight.
+I have boards (folders) on general wellness topics, client education, stretches, techniques, equipment, etc. I also have boards that I am starting to build on about specific techniques to use as quick reviews when I have downtime, educators to check out for future workshop attendance, and of course, ideas for my blogs and workshop development.

-After two decades there is always a need to be inspired, encouraged, and renewed.
-These resources inspire me to try for something new, which naturally encourages me to let the lesser things go.
+After two decades, there is always a need to be inspired, encouraged, and renewed.
+These resources inspire me to try something new, which naturally encourages me to let the lesser things go.
 Thanks to all these generous professionals, keeping it fresh for me and my clients just got easier.